 5. Clear the Browsing History

-If the search engine keeps asking you to fill in the text or image captcha on every search, you must clear the browsing history.
-Since the search giant uses cookies to detect bots and automated software, clearing the browsing history & cookies would help.
+If the search engine keeps asking you to fill in the text or image captcha on every search, you must clear your browsing history.
+Since the search giant uses cookies to detect bots and automated software, clearing your browsing history and cookies would help.

 1. Open the Google Chrome browser and click on the three dots at the top-right corner.